gbeckers/Birdwatcher/README.md

     conda activate mybirdwatcher
     ```

-5. Install ffmpeg from conda-forge.
-It needs to be version 7.1.1
+5. Install jupyter from conda-forge (currently conda one has a problem).

     ```
-    conda install -c conda-forge ffmpeg=7.1.1
+    conda install -c conda-forge jupyter
     ```

 6. Install Birdwatcher: